aimennijjar/sunshinescribbles/readme.md

+# Sunshine Scribbles
 # Blog App

 A cute blogging webapp built using NodeJS, ExpressJS and MongoDb.
-Authenticated and authorization functions with passport

 ## Functions